-Featuring never-before-seen footage and home videos spanning across two decades, a forthcoming documentary on Kanye West is arriving on the small screen.
-According to Billboard, Netflix has purchased the streaming rights for a huge $30 million and is said to cover West’s 20-year-long career across music, design, the death of his mother Donda West, and his failed campaign for US President.
+Featuring never-before-seen footage and home videos spanning across two decades, a forthcoming documentary on Kanye West is arriving to the small screen.
+According to Billboard, Netflix has purchased the streaming rights for a huge USD $30 million and is said to cover West’s 20-year-long career across music, design, the death of his mother Donda West, and his failed campaign for US President.

 While the documentary is reportedly yet to have a title, it will include several episodes and be released later this year (the streaming service has declined to comment at this time).
 The highly-anticipated project will be produced by Clarence “Coodie” Simmons and Chike Ozah, the duo behind West’s 2004 music videos, “Jesus Walks (Version 3)” and “Through the Wire.”